 - The average time period to get a job here is 15 days to 2 months so please ensure you are financially covered since it is a super expensive country.
-Minimum cash required for monthly expenses in Dubai is – food – 500, bed space – 700, Transport – 300, Misc – 250 i.e Total 1750 AED.
+Minimum cash required for monthly expenses in Dubai is – food – 500, bed space – 700, Transport – 300, Miscellaneous – 250 i.e. Total 1750 AED.

 - Start uploading your CV on all job portals.
 I personally like Indeed and Gulf Salary.